 - Now Obtain updated software from your printer manufacturers and reinstall only the items you need.

 - Check if this helps to fix the print spooler problem.

-Did these solutions help to fix print spooler service keeps stopping on Windows 10?
-Let us know on comments below.
+Did these solutions help to fix the print spooler service that keeps stopping on Windows 10?
+Let us know in the comments below.